SIE 515 - Overview

 - Students will learn about multimodal displays for conveying and presenting information.

 - Students will know and have practiced a variety of simple methods for designing and evaluating the quality of user interfaces and spatial displays.

 Supplemental Course texts:

-The following three books are not mandatory but provide an excellent overview surveys of HCI and related fields.
+The following three books are not mandatory but provide excellent overview surveys of HCI and related fields.
 Students are encouraged to supplement course topics and reading materials by making use of these resources.
 These books, and many other more specialized volumes are available for check out from Prof. Giudice or can be purchased at Amazon or other online sellers.